mafredri/as-search/README.md

-# Search usign ASUSTOR Searchlight
+# Search using ASUSTOR Searchlight

 This simple python script allows you to use ASUSTOR Searchlight (part of ADM) to search files on your NAS and get the resulting output in JSON.